brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 ---

-I'm going to want to run this repeatedly as I play around, so I'm going to make a function in my `scrape.py` file to hold that logic.
+That's a nice, self-contained piece of functionality there.
+Let's make a function in the `scrape.py` file to hold that logic, so we can use it later.

 (I had to google how to write a python function, yikes.
 It's been a while.)